ferninphilly/accelebrate-vagrant-docker/module02/README.md

 # Review from Module One

-1. Create a new directory called **/Users/Administrator/myvagrantdir**
+1. Create a new directory on the host called **C:\Users\Administrator\vagrantexcerise01** using the git bash `mkdir` command.

-2. Change directories into that new directory using the powershell `cd` command and initialize a new Vagrant directory there.
+2. Change directories into that new directory using the git bash `cd` command.

+3. Initialize a new Vagrant directory there.

-3. From the main directory here find and download the most recent CENTOS/7 box from Vagrant (starts with centos...) using the `vagrant box` command to download the new vagrant image.
+3. From the main directory here find and download the most recent CENTOS/7 box from Vagrant (do a search for "bento, centos-7.2"- you did this at the end of the last lab) using the `vagrant box` command to download the new vagrant image.

 4. Go into your Vagrantfile and edit it to use the box that you just downloaded.

-5. Edit the vagrant file to forward the port of the box onto the host system (NOT allowing it to be accessible to the internet)
+5. Create a visual representation of the box in the vagrant file that will pop up when the machine is created.

+6. Close the machine pop up.
+This will result in a requirement for a machine restart.
+Go ahead and restart the machine.

+7. Enter the machine directly through the command line with the ssh command.

+8. Run the command that stops the box from running but __does not destroy it__

-6. Use the command to boot the vagrant machine with your changes in place
+9. Run the command to restart the box.

-7. Go into the virtual machine and paste this command `echo "OH HAI MARK!"`

-8. Exit the virtual machine back to your host machine.

-9. Edit the Vagrantfile so that on boot it provisions with an update and upgrade (remember to use the proper package manager with CENTOS to do this).

-10. Edit the Vagrantfile to add in an `nginx` we server on boot.

-11. Bring the virtual machine back up in such a way that it runs the provisioner again.

-12. Suspend the machine.

-13. Halt the machine and restart it.
+10. Suspend the box so that it remains in it's current state but does not run.

-14. Destroy the machine.
+11. Destroy the machine.